adamstorer/jekyll-cayman-theme/_topublish/2017-11-30-Powell-Dimaggio-New-Institutionalism.markdown

 There are not norms and values but taken0for-granted scripts, rules, and classsifications which are the basis of institutions.

 Parsons fails to grasp this for the following reasons:
-1. He focused on evaluation to the eclusion of cognitive or cathetic aspects of culture and action-orientation.
+1. He focused on evaluation to the exclusion of cognitive or cathetic aspects of culture and action-orientation.
 2.He implicitly treated action as occuring as if it were the product of a discursively reasoning agent.
 3. He assumed much more stringent requirement for both intra and intersubjective consistency than we see.